-You’ve probably forgotten what methods your parents used to teach you how to cycle independently on two wheels.
-There’s a good chance you learnt to ride on a traditional pedal bike, possibly with the addition of stabilisers (aka training wheels).
-But many experts now believe that Balance Bikes are far more effective than stabilisers for developing good balance and coordination in young children.
+Do you remember how you learnt to ride a bike?
+Maybe your parents guided you, or perhaps you just copied your friends or other kids in the area?
+Whatever way, there’s a good chance you learnt on a traditional pedal bike, possibly with the addition of stabilisers (aka training wheels).
+But many experts now believe that Balance Bikes are better than stabilisers for developing good balance and coordination in young children.

 What is a balance bike?

 A balance bike is a bike without pedals.
 While it has a frame, fork, handlebars, wheels etc, it has no drivetrain.
 To move forwards, kids push off the ground with their feet, like Fred Flintstone.